BlauGroup/RNMC/NPMC.md

     degrees_of_freedom  INTEGER NOT NULL
 );
 ```
-- <span style="color:#0066CC"> sites </span>: There are no restrictions in the x, y, z sites table.
+- <span style="color:#0066CC"> sites </span>: this table initalizes the sites available in the simulation.
+There are no restrictions in the x, y, z sites table.
 Atoms may be placed anywhere in space, although it is typically restricted to sites on a lattice.
 Although that lattice is not fixed, since there are many host materials that are used for upconverting nanoparticles.

 ```
 CREATE TABLE sites (